Master of Arts Interdisciplinary Studies (MAIS) 640

 Prerequisite: This course is intended to help students better prepare for the project stage of the Program, particularly those who are interested in field research, field methods, empirical research, and other applied questions.
 It is recommended that students contact the MAIS Office to speak with the course instructor.

-Master of Arts-Integrated Studies 640: Grounded Theory, Exploration, and Beyond is designed to give you an introductory opportunity to produce your own, original, grounded-theory research.
+Master of Arts-Interdisciplinary Studies 640: Grounded Theory, Exploration, and Beyond is designed to give you an introductory opportunity to produce your own, original, grounded-theory research.
 We hope that you will find that grounded-theory research has the potential to be an exciting creative endeavour.

 What is grounded theory?
 Simply, it is a social scientific methodology that is designed to generate theory from the "ground"-or data-up.
 Therefore, it is a theory-building methodology, rather than a theory-testing one.
 As you will see, the methodology is fairly unique to the practice of social research.
 Yet, for years it has not been taken seriously, with many wondering what all the fuss is about-after all, all theory must be grounded in data, or else it just is not good social theory-it is speculative philosophy or fantasy.
 Because it has been misunderstood, the method of grounded theory has sometimes been seen as some sort of misguided quackery and therefore too often ignored.